Forecasting Constraint on Primordial Black Hole Properties with the CSST $3\times2$pt Analysis: Mock Data

 To generate the mock data of the CSST $3\times2$pt probe, the covariance matrix is needed, which can be estimated by \citep{hu_joint_2004}

 where $a$, $b$, $i$, $j$ \(\in\) \{1, 2, 3, 4\} denote different tomographic bins, and $x$, $y$, $m$, $n$ \(\in\) \{\(g, \gamma\)\} denote galaxy or shear. $f_{\rm sky}\simeq0.42$ is the sky fraction for the CSST wide-field survey.
 The covariance matrix is decomposed using Cholesky decomposition.
 Then, it is multiplied by a standard normal random matrix.
 This yields a random displacement matrix with the same covariance.
 The random displacement data are added to the 3\(\times\)2pt theoretical predictions and forms the 3\(\times\)2 pt mock observed data.
+This procedure is trying to include the effect of the statistical uncertainties in real observations, and can help us to assess the impact on the parameter constraint.
 The mock data points of the CSST galaxy, weak lensing, and galaxy-lensing power spectra are shown in Figure~\ref{fig:32pt Cgg}, Figure~\ref{fig:32pt Crr}, and Figure~\ref{fig:32pt Cgr}, respectively.
 The error bars of the data points in these figures are derived from the diagonal components of the covariance matrix.
+As can be seen in these figures, since we have a large number of data with high SNR, it is highly impossible to have a systematic displacement or shift in the data points for the whole dataset to cause a large bias in the parameter constraint.

 Since the flat sky assumption and Limber approximation are only valid at \(l\gtrsim50\) \citep{Limber:1954zz}, the data points of the angular power spectra at \(l<50\) are discarded in the fitting process.
 Besides, we only adopt the data points with ${\rm SNR}>1$ to improve the data quality and reduce computational time.
 The data points at small scales in the non-linear regime with $k>0.3\ {\rm Mpc}^{-1}h$ are also removed in the galaxy and galaxy-lensing power spectra, which corresponds to $l_{\rm max}={359, \,920,\, 1316,\, 1891}$ \citep{Lin:2022aro}.
 For the shear power spectra, we take $l_{\rm max}=2000$.
-In addition, we also discard the cross power spectra of different tomographic bins for galaxies and shear signals with low amplitudes in Figure~\ref{fig:32pt Cgg} and Figure~\ref{fig:32pt Cgr}, which have small overlapping redshift ranges for $n_{\rm g}^i(z)$, or $n_{\rm g}^i(z)$ and $W_{\kappa}^i(z)$, as shown in Figure~\ref{fig:csst redshift distribution} and Figure~\ref{fig:lensing weighting kernels}.
+In addition, we also discard the cross power spectra of different tomographic bins for galaxies and shear signals with low amplitudes in Figure~\ref{fig:32pt Cgg} and Figure~\ref{fig:32pt Cgr}, which have small overlapping redshift ranges for $n_{\rm g}^i(z)$, or $n_{\rm g}^i(z)$ and $W_{\kappa}^i(z)$, as shown in Figure~\ref{fig: galaxy and shear kernal}.

-\section{constraint and results}
+\section{Constraint and Results}

-\subsection{Fitting Method}
+\subsection{Fitting method}

 We adopte the \(\chi^{2}\) method to fit the mock data, which is given by

 where \(\boldsymbol{D}\) represents the 3\(\times\)2pt data vector, \(\boldsymbol{T}\) is the corresponding theoretical prediction vector, and \(\mathbf{C}\mathbf{o}\mathbf{v}\) is the corresponding covariance matrix.
 The likelihood function follows \(\mathcal{L} \sim \exp(-\chi^{2}/2)\).